rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 6. Delete or remove the text version of the policy file from your local system.

-7. Running the command in step 5 above will also have created a report file for you under the
+7. Running the command in step 5 above will also have created a report file for you under the `/var/lib/tripwire/report directory`.

-/var/lib/tripwire/report directory.

 Write down the name of your latest report file here?

 <LATEST_REPORT>

-8. Run an integrity check of the system again until you are satisfied that you have a good baseline of the

-system, with which to make future decisions.
+8. Run an integrity check of the system again until you are satisfied that you have a good baseline of the system, with which to make future decisions.

    What is the command to do this?

 ### Updating the database (--update)